Pain Stop MD: Leg & Knee Injury Treatment For Texas Workers & Federal Employees

 - Consider losing excess weight to take pressure off of your muscles, bones, and joints.
 Health and wellbeing go a long way in injury prevention.

 Most Commonly Affected Employees

 Employees who are exposed to fall hazards, are required to perform heavy lifting, or walk significant distances are significantly more likely to sustain knee and leg injuries.
 A recent study shows that the following private sector and government workers more likely to suffer from knee problems:

 - Construction workers

 - Justice, public order, and safety activities workers.

 - Emergency responders

-While all these sectors report high numbers of knee injuries, they can occur at any job at any time.
+While all these sectors report high numbers of knee problems, they can occur at any job at any time.
 Our medical clinic at Pain Stop MD serves a wide range of workers and laborers, including: